joshuanario/pepepages/public/perf_eng.md

 ### Compare Fourier Analysis Results

 Simply do a scalar comparison of the rms values of the two spectral densities to see which one is more performant.
 Visually inspecting the spectral density is also a must.
-Note thing at low load but with high latencies are likely to be the "cold" states of the system while a consitent band spanning the middle zone is most likely the "warm" state.
+Note datapoints at low load but with high latencies are likely to be operating at the "cold" states of the system while a consitent band spanning the middle zone is most likely operating at the "warm" state.
 If there are multiple values to compare from multiple benchmark trials, run hypothesis tests. (see hypothesis test below)

-### Compare Success Rate Benchmark
+### Compare Poisson Analysis Results

 Do not use a single value of $f$.
 Either do one of the following:

 1. Gather averages of $f$ and do a scalar comparison of the averages.
 1. With multiple values to compare from multiple benchmark trials, run hypothesis tests. (see hypothesis test below)

+Note highly visited and very critical systems should have failures rates less than $1\mathrm{e}{-4}$.
+Otherwise, $1\mathrm{e}{-3}$ is a good starting point.

 # Web Server Soak Test